seung-gu/stock-agent/doc/pe_research/SP500_Forward_PE_Research_Paper.md

 **This paper was prepared for academic and educational purposes.
 Always conduct your own due diligence before making investment decisions.**

 **Disclaimer:** Past performance does not guarantee future results.
-61-63% prediction accuracy implies 37-39% error rate.
+Backtesting results may differ from real-world investment environments, and predictive power decreases significantly when using actual estimates in analysis.
 Proper risk management and diversification are recommended.

 ---